• Write a Review

 Pinhao (Photo:inacio pires/Shutterstock)

-Douro River Cruise Tips: From Weather and Climate to Pre-Planning advice
+Douro River Cruise Tips: From Weather and Climate to Pre-Planning Advice

-While most cruise lines offer a handful of tours showcasing the attractions of Porto and, just across the river, the city of Vila de Gaia, it's a fascinating place to visit.
+Consider Tagging Extra Days onto Your Vacation to Explore Porto, Madrid or Lisbon: While most cruise lines offer a handful of tours showcasing the attractions of Porto and, just across the river, the city of Vila de Gaia, it's a fascinating place to visit.
 The cruise-ship tours, while good overviews of the making of port and the history of the area, are by no means satisfying enough.
 While most of the cruise lines do offer pre- and post-cruise trips to better-known cities like Lisbon and Madrid, consider spending a few extra days there.

-One of the benefits of a mostly rural itinerary is that you're not cruising through industrial regions.
-One of the downfalls?
-Most of the attractions are well off the river, requiring motorcoach transportation that averaged about 45 minutes per place.
-(Salamanca was the farthest away, some two hours drive.)
 The good news is the scenery is just gorgeous and varies throughout the region, so there's a lot to look at.
-The motorcoaches are new, clean and comfortable (with bathrooms onboard, if necessary).
+The motor coaches are new, clean and comfortable (with bathrooms onboard, if necessary).
 Still, be prepared, as the most interesting places to visit are not accessed by simply walking off the gangway.

-In Porto and in Salamanca, where the primary languages are Portuguese and Spanish, respectively, English-speakers can get around well enough.
+Get to Known Basic Spanish and/or Portuguese or Pack a Phrase Book: In Porto and in Salamanca, where the primary languages are Portuguese and Spanish, respectively, English-speakers can get around well enough.
 In the more rural stops, however, English isn't necessarily understood away from your group and guide; a phrasebook comes in handy.

-Climate varies; Porto can be cool, due to its location right off the Atlantic, but the further inland you travel, the warmer it gets.
+Research the Douro River’s Weather & Dress for the Occasion: Climate varies.
+Porto can be cool, due to its location right off the Atlantic, but the further inland you travel, the warmer it gets.
 So pack in layers, and don't forget your bathing suit.
 Most of the ships that ply the Douro have small swimming pools on their sun decks.

-Updated April 19, 2023
+Publish date April 19, 2023

 How was this article?

-By proceeding, you agree to Cruise Critic’s Privacy and Cookies Statement and Terms of Use.
+Get special cruise deals, expert advice, insider tips and more.By proceeding, you agree to our Privacy Policy and Terms of Use.

-© 1995—2023, The Independent Traveler, Inc.
+© 1995—2024, The Independent Traveler, Inc.